Home » Hawaii Travel Tips » Best Things to Do » Oahu Surfing On The North Shore: What You Need to Know

 Rent a Surfing Board

-This is guaranteed method of getting the exact equipment that you want, although it might be a little bit dated and yellowed.
+This is a guaranteed method of getting the exact equipment that you want, although it might be a little bit dated and yellowed.
+Here are plenty of surf shops Oahu has to offer.

-The best location for board hiring is all around the little village of Haleiwa, with Go Nuts the best such place for rentals.
-They offer shortboard, longboard, soft-tops and SUPs for rent, so you will find what you’re looking for.
+The best location for board rentals is Haleiwa, with Go Nuts being the best Haleiwa surf shop.
+They offer shortboard, longboard, soft-tops, and SUPs for rent, so you will find what you’re looking for.

 Buy a Surfing Board